blessing332/Portfolio-Site/README.md

-# Portfolio-Site
+# Portf

-Day 1- Creating an idea for website
+Check out my live website! : https://blessingsportfolio.netlify.app/ Day 1- Creating an idea for website and creating a schedule to make website